BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Preparation is key in order to build a great life together and should start BEFORE you even get the puppy home.

 In order to be prepared, you need knowledge.
-With the internet, you now have access to a lot of free information.
-But often the information you find is simply overwhelming and even contradicting.
-So on this page here, I will try and help you by offering access to the training and information, that I have used with Murphy.
-All, so you can get more knowledgeable about what it actually means to bring a puppy into your household.
-And how to train and build up your puppy's confidence and skills.
-So, do yourself and your soon-to-be family member a small favor and spend a bit of time reading the following article and links and watch the video.
-It will save you from a lot of trouble later :)
+With the internet, you have access to a lot of free information.
+But often the information you find is simply overwhelming and even some times contradicting.
+So on this page here, I will try and help you by offering access to some of the training and information, that I have used with Murphy with the goal in mind to help you get more knowledgeable about what it actually means to bring a puppy into your household.

 Preparing for your puppy